Follow the post and watch the video to learn how to approach a successful DIY indigo Shibori dyeing project.

 • If the color seems weak, or the liquid in the vat is gray and watery, an addition of the pre-reduced indigo is needed.
 Add 2 to 10 grams at a time.

-When you are ready to dispose of the vat, empty contents down the drain.
-Clean up bucket and utensils with a powdered cleanser or soap.
+When you are ready to dispose of the vat, empty the contents down the drain.
+Clean up the bucket and utensils with powdered cleanser or soap.

-* The excellent information is provide by Jacquard Art Products.
+* This excellent information on DIY indigo Shibori dyeing is provided by Jacquard Art Products.